Tell us a little about yourself.

 How did you get into web3?
 What was your web3 “aha” moment?

-How did you find out about Decentral Games and what kept you coming back?
+How did you find out about Decentral Games, how long have you been involved in the community, and what kept you coming back?

 What’s the biggest challenge in web3 right now?